scssphp/scssphp-reloaded/CONTRIBUTING.md

 ### File Headers

-All source files in the project must start with one of the following headers:
+All source files in the project must start with an appropriate file header.

+For files ported from `dart-sass`:
 ```php
 <?php
 /**